-How to Build a Marketing Calendar to Plan Your Campaigns (Plus Templates)
+How to Create a Marketing Calendar (Plus Templates)

 Isn’t creating a marketing calendar just adding dates to tasks, you ask?
 In a simpler world, yes.
-When dealing with multiple marketing campaigns, team members, channels, events, and so on, keeping track of everything is like convincing toddlers to eat dinner.
-It can get messy fast without the right approach, tools, and flexibility.
+When dealing with multiple marketing plans, team members, channels, and events, keeping tabs on everything becomes the least of your worries.
+Things can spiral out of control fast without the right approach, tools, and flexibility.

-Luckily, I’ve both created marketing calendars and fed toddlers, so let’s look at how you can bring order to chaos and have a beautifully organized calendar that makes everyone’s job easier when scheduling posts and managing content.
+Luckily, I’ve created numerous marketing calendars, so you can learn from my trial and error.
+Let’s look under the hood at how you can bring order to chaos and have a beautifully organized calendar that makes everyone’s job easier when scheduling posts and managing content.

 What is a marketing calendar?